Audit committee oversight responsibilities

 Cyber risk

-In companies where the audit committee holds some responsibility for cyber risk oversight, the committee should obtain a clear understanding of the specific areas it is expected to oversee.
-In the audit committee’s capacity of overseeing financial risks and monitoring management’s policies and procedures, it may have expertise and be asked to play a significant strategic role in monitoring management’s preparation for and response to cyber threats, coordinating cyber risk management initiatives and policies, and confirming their efficacy.
-Those audit committees may take the lead in overseeing cyber threat trends, regulatory developments, and major threats to the company.
-Other responsibilities may include setting expectations and accountability for management as well as assessing the adequacy of resources, funding, and focus on cyber risk management activities.
+In companies where the audit committee has oversight responsibility for cyber risk, the committee should obtain a clear understanding of the specific areas it is expected to oversee.
+In the audit committee’s capacity of overseeing financial risks and monitoring management’s policies and procedures, it may have expertise and be asked to play a strategic role in monitoring management’s preparation for and response to cyber threats, coordinating cyber risk management initiatives and policies, and confirming their efficacy.
+Those audit committees may take the lead in monitoring cyber threat trends, regulatory developments, and major threats to the company.
+Other responsibilities may include setting expectations and accountability for management, as well as evaluating the adequacy of resources, funding, and focusing on cyber risk management activities.

-For audit committees charged with this oversight, engaging in regular dialogue with C-suite leaders responsible for information technology and security can help the committee determine where attention should be focused.
-Although cyber risk is frequently on the full board’s agenda, audit committees are increasingly receiving regular updates from relevant technology leaders, with technology risk-related topics appearing on almost every meeting agenda.
+For audit committees charged with this oversight, engaging in regular dialogue with C-suite leaders responsible for information technology and cyber can help the committee determine where attention should be focused.
+Audit committees may also receive regular updates from relevant technology leaders throughout the company.
+As seen in the Audit Committee Practices Report, most audit committees (73%) are discussing cyber risk on a quarterly basis.
 The audit committee chair can be a particularly effective liaison with other groups in enforcing and communicating expectations regarding cyber and financial risk mitigation.

-The AICPA’s cybersecurity risk management attestation reporting framework is a resource for expanding cyber risk reporting to help address the marketplace need for greater stakeholder transparency.
-This reporting framework establishes a standardized reporting mechanism for providing a broad range of users with useful information about an entity’s cyber risk management program to support informed and strategic decision-making.
+For more information on cyber reporting and risk management, refer to Deloitte’s cyber risk management examination resources.
+This resource focuses on the AICPA’s cyber risk management attestation reporting framework, commonly referred to as SOC for Cybersecurity.
+Released in 2017, this reporting framework establishes a standardized reporting mechanism for providing a broad range of users with useful information about an entity’s cyber risk management program to support informed and strategic decision-making.
 Leveraging a unified approach for performing and reporting on an entity’s cyber risk management program and related controls could help boards and audit committees effectively execute their oversight responsibilities with respect to cyber risk.
-See Deloitte’s cybersecurity risk management examination resources for more on cyber reporting and risk management.

 Mergers and acquisitions